Andrea Tantaros

 Andreana Kostantina Tantaros (born December 30, 1978) is an American conservative political analyst and commentator.
-She was a co-host of Outnumbered on Fox News, and an original co-host of The Five.
-She sued Fox News in August 2016, accusing Roger Ailes, Bill O'Reilly, and others of sexual harassment.
-The case was dismissed in court in May 2018.
+She was a co-host of Outnumbered on Fox News from 2014 to 2016 and an original co-host of The Five.

 Early life and education

 Tantaros was born December 30, 1978, in Allentown, Pennsylvania, where she attended and graduated from Parkland High School in South Whitehall Township, Pennsylvania.
 Her father is a Greek immigrant, and her mother is of Italian descent.
 Her family owned the Pied Piper Diner, where she worked.

-She graduated from Lehigh University with a degree in French and journalism, being fluent also in Greek and Spanish.
-As she was finishing her degree, she worked as an intern for CNN's Crossfire program, when she helped cover the Republican National Convention in Philadelphia.
-Her journal notes during the experience depict her advising herself to "Make yourself invaluable.
-Ask questions...
-Be a jack of all trades."
-She completed her graduate studies at University of Paris, where she earned a master's degree.
+Tantaros graduated from Lehigh University in Bethlehem, Pennsylvania with a degree in French and journalism, and is also fluent in Greek and Spanish.
+As she was finishing her degree, she worked as an intern for CNN's Crossfire program, and assisted in covering the Republican National Convention in Philadelphia.
+Her journal notes during the experience describe her advising herself to "Make yourself invaluable.
+Ask questions...Be a jack of all trades."
+She attended the University of Paris, where she earned a master's degree.
 After returning from Paris in 2003, Tantaros moved to Washington, D.C.

 Career

-Tantaros worked as a spokeswoman for Massachusetts Governor William Weld, then Congressman Pat Toomey and former National Republican Congressional Committee Chairman Thomas Reynolds.
-After moving to New York City in 2005, she started Andrea Tantaros Media, which provided crisis management and media strategy consulting to Fortune 500 companies and political campaigns.
+Tantaros worked as a spokeswoman for Massachusetts governor William Weld, then Congressman Pat Toomey, and former National Republican Congressional Committee chairman Thomas Reynolds.
+In 2005, she moved to New York City and launched Andrea Tantaros Media, which provided crisis management and media strategy consulting to Fortune 500 companies and political campaigns.

+Fox News

-Tantaros joined Fox News in April 2010 as a political contributor.
+In April 2010, Tantaros joined Fox News as a political contributor.
 In 2011, she was named a co-host of The Five.
-After several months of airing, The Five consistently beat its competitors on MSNBC and CNN combined.
-By 2013, it was the second-most watched program in cable news.
+Several months after its launch, The Five's audience exceeded that of competitors MSNBC and CNN combined.
+By 2013, The Five was the second-most watched program on United States cable news.